openstatusHQ/openstatus/README.md

 ## About OpenStatus 🏓

-OpenStatus is open-source synthetic monitoring platform with beautiful status page and incident management.
+OpenStatus is open-source synthetic and real user monitoring platform with beautiful status page and incident management.
 We are building it publicly for everyone to see our progress.
 We believe great softwares are built this way.

 You can choose to host it yourself or use our hosted version at [openstatus.dev](https://www.openstatus.dev)